 Makepung Buffalo Race

-The race is one of pride and honour, often amongst the farmers showing off the stock of their powerful buffalos, normally their partners in ploughing the fields.
+The race is one of pride and honour, often amongst the farmers showing off the stock of their powerful buffaloes, normally their partners in ploughing the fields.
 Decorated in full pomp for the occasion, and then tied to equally colourful chariots, participants will race around a 2km dirt track in dramatic fashion.
 It is a real community event, one that will take place in spite of tourist visitors.
-It is a tradition observed and continued by the agrarian west of Bali.
+It is a tradition observed and continued by the agrarian west of the island, one of the most unique spectacles and events in Bali.

 Ubud Village Jazz Festival

 This is a festival made by lovers, for jazz lovers!
-Ubud Village Jazz Festival came to life in 2013 and since then has presented a real ‘pure’ musical event in the artistic surrounds of Ubud, Bali.
+Ubud Village Jazz Festival came to life in 2013 and since then, has presented a real ‘pure’ musical event in the artistic surroundings of Ubud, Bali.
 One of the favourite music events in Bali every year.

 Taking place over two days in early August, the event creates a beautiful setting on the traditional grounds of the Agung Rai Museum of Art (ARMA).
 The world’s top jazz performers hit the stage, with a truly eclectic line-up of musicians, composers, singers, and performers each presenting their own form of the genre.
 The music is complemented by a bazaar and food and drinks market throughout the day and night, plus a great roadshow of performances around Bali leading up to the festival.